-Masala Dosa Recipe with step by step photos.
-This is a detailed post to make both both the dosa batter and potato masala filling.
+South Indian Masala Dosa Recipe With step by step photos.
+This is a detailed post to make both the Dosa batter And potato masala filling.

 Masala Dosa is one of those recipes that is popular within India as well as outside India.
 Preparing Masala Dosa takes time but the results are worth it.

 It is the easiest and simple version of it where lot of onions are added to the potato filling.
 This adds a hint of sweetness to the the potato filling and is much like the masala dosa we get in restaurants.
-Without the Masala or Potato filling in the Dosa, the Dosa becomes a plain Dosa which can be had with coconut chutney and sambar.
+Without the Masala or Potato filling in the Dosa, the Dosa becomes a Plain Dosa or Sada Dosa Which can be had with coconut chutney and sambar.

 - 1 cup regular rice (sona masuri or parmal rice)

 - 1 cup parboiled rice or idli rice (ukda chawal)

 - ½ cup spilt black lentils (urad dal)

 - ¼ cup thick poha (flattened rice)

 ingredients for the masala - potato filling